isomerpages/moe-outramsec/_a-distinctive-programmes/Applied Learning Programme.md

 ![](/images/School%20Programmes/Distinctive%20Programmes/ALP/ALP06.png)

-Two teams from Outram Secondary School took part in the [Financial Literacy for Youths (FLY) Race/Challenge](https://www.rp.edu.sg/smc/outreach/financial-literacy-for-youths-race), an annual nationwide inter-secondary school competition organised by [Republic Polytechnic’s (RP) Common Business Programme](https://www.rp.edu.sg/SMC/full-time-diplomas/Details/common-business-programme).
-The event aims to cultivate entrepreneurial spirit in managing finances.
+Two teams from Outram Secondary School took part in the&nbsp;[Financial Literacy for Youths (FLY) Race/Challenge](https://www.rp.edu.sg/smc/outreach/financial-literacy-for-youths-race), an annual nationwide inter-secondary school competition organised&nbsp;by&nbsp;[Republic Polytechnic’s (RP) Common Business Programme](https://www.rp.edu.sg/SMC/full-time-diplomas/Details/common-business-programme).&nbsp;The event aims to&nbsp;cultivate entrepreneurial spirit in managing finances.

 FLY Race adapted its format to an E-Challenge due to restrictions caused by COVID-19.
 The online challenge was conducted across two rounds between September and October.

-The theme of this year’s challenge was Fostering a Sustainable Hawker Culture through Financial Savviness.
-The challenge created an opportunity for participants to discover the challenges faced by our local hawkers, and provided the youths an avenue to devise practical strategies to help these businesses in areas related to financial literacy and entrepreneurship.
+The theme of this year’s challenge was Fostering a Sustainable Hawker Culture through Financial Savviness.&nbsp;The challenge created an opportunity for participants to discover the challenges faced by our local hawkers, and provided the youths an avenue to devise practical strategies to help these businesses in areas related to financial literacy and entrepreneurship.

 Our team consisting of Chiang Hoe Siang (S3/4), Satidsawat Podtakon (S3/4), Ong Bing Xuan (S3/4), presented their financially savvy ideas and practices against 8 other teams during the final challenge.
-The team emerged victorious, winning the Most Financial Savvy Award for FLY Challenge 2021.
-The experience gained during this challenge was enriching and invaluable for all the participants.
+The team emerged victorious, winning&nbsp;the Most Financial Savvy Award for FLY Challenge 2021.&nbsp;The experience gained during this challenge was enriching and invaluable for all the participants.

 **Outram Bazaar goes online!**

-As a part of the Secondary 4’s authentic learning project for Business Studies,  students were tasked to procure and sell their products via the e-commerce platform this year.
+As a part of the Secondary 4’s authentic learning project for Business Studies, &nbsp;students were tasked to procure and sell their products via the e-commerce platform this year.
 Students felt that the learning process was enriching as they were able to seek values and relevance of their learning and applied what they had learned in Business into the project.
 The engaging task allowed the students to experience being an Entrepreneur first hand and understood their challenges admist settting up an online store.

 ![](/images/School%20Programmes/Distinctive%20Programmes/ALP/ALP07.png)